 - You can’t keep meeting your ex if you’re in a committed relationship and your partner is not okay with it

 - You can’t set the room temperature to what feels like minus 40 to your partner

 - You’ve got to stop texting your colleague on date nights with your partner

 This should also rank very, very high on your relationship priority list.
 Many couples consider loyalty to be the first priority in a relationship.
 If yours is an exclusive relationship, loyalty needs to be practiced by everyone involved.
 Even if it’s an open relationship, there are often limits to who you can sleep with and who you can’t.
 Unless you promise and practice loyalty, trust will never be fully achieved.

 Being cheated on is a horrible feeling that might just make it hard for you to trust any future partners.
 Clearly tell your partner how much you value loyalty and wish to seek it in your relationship and do make it one of the priorities in a healthy relationship.

 Related Reading: 8 Top Priorities In Marriage

-In this list of priorities in a relationship, you must’ve noticed sex is nowhere to be found.
-While sex is a very important aspect, things like kindness, respect, communication and honesty are often valued more.
+In this list of relationship priorities, you must’ve noticed sex is nowhere to be found.
+While sex is a very important aspect, things like kindness, respect, communication, and honesty are often valued more.
 Have a conversation about sex as well, but a relationship that solely survives through physical intimacy in the absence of the priorities we listed, possibly won’t feel as fulfilling.